Page created on December 16, 2018. Last updated on December 15, 2021 at 19:19

 - Gynaecological cancer

 The increased pressure damages the tubule cells and even forces substances in the filtrate to be forced back in to the circulation by the tubules, so-called “back-leak”.
-This causes oliguria.
+This may contribute to oliguria.

 Repeated obstruction may cause permanent damage and chronic kidney disease.